keanehauck/keanehauck.github.io/README.txt

 how to add a book to library: go to goodreads and export. then, move the goodreads export file to _data.
 Then, run the updatelibrary.py script in tools. should work.

 IF you want a review with a book that has '#' in its title, I modified the updater so it handles that. just remove it in the review file name.
+Same for ',' '(' ')'.